License #070209257

 FOSS (Full Option Science System) utilizes a strong, hands-on approach to the world of science.
 Fifth grade science units include: Living Systems, The Water Planet, and Mixtures & Solutions.
 Each FOSS unit is composed of numerous investigations, complete with a variety of science labs which are constructed in a small learning group environment.
 Throughout their study of science, the students investigate the world around them as they deepen their understanding of God’s creation.
 During the school year, students also participate in special activities including field trips and a weather station project.
 These activities are designed to expand their understanding of the fifth-grade science curriculum.

 The focus of sixth-grade history and social studies is Ancient Civilizations, in which students examine the earliest influential societies and empires from approximately 4,000 B.C. to approximately 500 A.D., including, Mesopotamia, Egypt, Israel, China, India, Greece and Rome.
-As students make the transition from elementary to middle school, history/social studies is a particularly strong area for skill development in critical thinking and analysis and in integration with other subjects (i.e. language arts and science), skills developed through reinforcing cultural literacy via stories, note-taking, hands-on art projects and re-enactments.
+As students make the transition from elementary to middle school, history is a particularly strong area for skill development in critical thinking and analysis and in integration with other subjects (i.e. language arts and science), skills developed through reinforcing cultural literacy via stories, note-taking, hands-on art projects and re-enactments.
 This comes through students reading increasingly sophisticated literature as supplementary material, conducting highly animated debate-style, in-class discussions and, most of all through discerning research and correlation with scripture.
 Old and New Testament historical accounts are consistently brought to bear as the linchpin for understanding and retaining the material.
 Testing modalities emphasize personal ownership and analysis of material beyond rote memorization.
 Connections to the modern day are also featured.

 Students explore God’s unfolding narrative as it spans from Rome’s downfall to 18th century Europe.
 Through a combination of reading material, ethnic food days, museum trips, and films, students enjoy vicarious visits to almost every continent.
 In the midst of these delights, we must also taste some bitterness, as we learn what happens when God’s image-bearers, created for eternity, instead live under the curse of sin and mortality.
 History is littered with conflicts, oppression, and war.
 Ultimately, however, through our study of empires and civilizations, students will see the pre-eminence of God’s grace, and will behold in different cultures, the progression of the eclectic expression of all that which was seeded in Adam and Eve.
-As part of our study of American history, during either their seventh or eighth grade year, students have the opportunity to visit Washington D.C. with NorthCreek.

 Informal logic is another way seventh graders work on their thinking skills.
 Studying logic is a vital component of the Dialectic Stage of the classical model of education, providing students with an opportunity to learn the rules by which we reason.
-This also builds on their abilities to discern truth from error, and gives them tools to able to defend their faith.
+This also builds on their abilities to discern truth from error and gives them tools to be able to defend their faith.
 We learn about 28 separate fallacies— bad arguments— giving us insight into how one should not defend a position.
 Students discuss these in class and create a booklet defining and illustrating each of these common fallacies.
 Studying logic helps students to sharpen their own reasoning skills and to be more discerning when reading or listening to arguments and opinions that surround them via the media and the people in their lives.

 The Dialectic Stage in language arts is a time when students are “digging deeper” into the material, using critical thinking.
 Faith is integrated with learning, and students are encouraged to be good stewards of their God-given gifts and talents.
-Core literature, including: The Miracle Worker, Johnny Tremain, The Hiding Place, and The Screwtape Letters, are read by the students and, at the end of the year, they read the unabridged version of A Midsummer Night’s Dream, as part of preparing and performing a student-led production of the play.
+Core literature, including: The Miracle Worker, The Hiding Place, and The Screwtape Letters, are read by the students and, at the end of the year, they read the unabridged version of A Midsummer Night’s Dream, as part of preparing and performing a student-led production of the play.
 Literature is discussed in a variety of ways, including dialectical journals, short answer essays, fishbowl discussions, and debate.
-As the eighth graders prepare for high school, they will receive experience in writing which includes persuasive/argumentative writing, expository writing, and response to literature writing.
+As the eighth graders prepare for high school, they will receive experience in writing which includes persuasive, argumentative writing, expository writing, and response to literature writing.
 Vocabulary is taught both through literature, and through Vocabulary Workshop Level C by Sadlier-Oxford.
 Lessons are reinforced through daily usage, oral presentations, and creative writing, as well as through weekly assessments.
 Grammar usage continues to be stressed in their writing, aiding them in their transition to high school.
 Students are expected to apply what they have learned, by using correct punctuation, spelling, vocabulary, and grammar in their writing.

 In eighth-grade logic, as part of the Dialectic Stage of classical education, students learn to defend their faith in a reasonable and rational way.
 We move from approaches to avoid in defending our positions, to learning techniques that will help us to support and defend our faith.
 We start with the common topics of definitions, testimony, comparison, relationship, and circumstance.
 This information benefits our students in their other subjects and assignments as they are able to use these techniques to support a thesis, or to improve a science fair hypothesis or as a foundation for building better arguments in debate.
 After learning how to build and defend arguments, the students progress to studying formal logic, where they learn how to construct three-statement syllogisms and how to determine whether their syllogisms are valid.
 The fundamental reason logic is taught is to help students learn to think critically.